mrtool42/UREI-1603-PSU-Replacement-Guide/README.md

 Its original power supply is known to fail after several thousands of operating hours, producing over-current and unstable DC spikes that will damage the mixer over time.

-Commercial workshops offer PSU replacements for high prices, often several hundred pesos for a conceptually simple solution using standard power modules.
+Commercial workshops offer PSU replacements, often several hundred pesos for a conceptually simple solution using standard power modules.

 In this Tutorial, you will replace your Urei-1603 PSU for about 20 bucks.